INVIDITechnologies/pulse-sdk-android-2.x-sample/README.md

 You may use this account in the testing of your application.
 Refer to the [content library](app/src/main/res/raw/library.json) used in this sample for useful tags and categories.

+## Open Measurement

+In order to initialize OMSDK integration, OmidAdSession.createOmidAdSession(PulseVideoAd pulseVideoAd, Context context, View adView) api needs to be called just before Playing Ad Content.
+To verify the integration, test cases are mentioned in [OpenMeasurementTests](OpenMeasurementTests.md)

 ## Useful information